jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 ##Request-Reply

-This pattern is used when one actor sends a message and expects a response.
-Most of the time the Request is a Command and the Reply is a Document.
+This pattern emulates two-way communication using two  different channels.
+Most of the time the Request message is a Command and the Reply message is a Document.

 ```fsharp
 type ServerMessage = Request of string